jonxmitchell/ferox-bar-grill/readme.md

 [Am I Responsive?](https://ui.dev/amiresponsive?url=https://jonxmitchell.github.io/ferox-bar-grill)

-Red Fox Bar & Grill website has been developed as the front and center for the business with a responsive and accessible design for a range of devices to ensure it provides a seemless experience for all vistors.
+Red Fox Bar & Grill website has been developed as the front and center for the business with a responsive and accessible design for a range of devices to ensure it provides a smooth experience for all visitors.

 ![GitHub last commit](https://img.shields.io/github/last-commit/jonxmitchell/ferox-bar-grill?style=for-the-badge&color=green)
 ![GitHub language count](https://img.shields.io/github/languages/count/jonxmitchell/ferox-bar-grill?style=for-the-badge&color=yellow)